What is dual citizenship?

 You do not need to renounce your existing citizenship as many countries will let you have Dual Nationality when you apply for British Citizenship.
 If you are a national of a country that does not allow this, your country of origin may regard you as having lost your existing nationality or refuse to recognise your new nationality.
 If you are currently a British Citizen you will not normally lose this status if you become the citizen of another country unless the new country requires you to give up your British Nationality.

 This is something that many applicants are unaware of and often forget to check before they undergo the application process.
-If you are in any doubt before you apply for UK Citizenship, our team of expert lawyers and solicitors are available to assist you with any queries or concerns you might have.
+If you are in any doubt before you apply for UK Citizenship, our team of expert lawyers are available to assist you with any queries or concerns you might have.

-The ‘Life in the UK test‘ is an official government service required to prove that you have an appropriate knowledge of UK life.
+The ‘Life in the UK test‘ is an official government service required to prove that you have the appropriate knowledge of UK life.
 It includes questions about the history of Britain, current UK affairs, and personal questions and you must pass it in order to be granted British Dual Nationality.

 The ‘Life in the UK’ test is a separate requirement to the English language requirements which you must also meet in order to be granted Dual Citizenship UK.